lucadevitis/scaleitlimited.github.io/it-automation.md

 ---

-## What can be helpful to succede in IT Automation?
+## What can be helpful to succeede in IT Automation?

-There are many habits that can help you to successfuly transition from **manual** IT operation to **IT Automation**:
+There are many habits that can help you to successfully transition from **manual** IT operation to **IT Automation**:

 Define a simple and testable objective/outcome
-: Arguably the most important of the pre-requisites.
+: Arguably the most important of the prerequisites.
 It cannot be stressed enough that the outcome of an automated process needs to be defined and testable so that you have a clear way to determine if the automated procedure has been succesful.

 Encourage open involvement of all the stakeholders
-: Inputs and perspectives from all stakeholders is extremely important to undestand the impact and all the ramification to the automated changes your procedure is going to apply.
+: Inputs and perspectives from all stakeholders is extremely important to understand the impact and all the ramification to the automated changes your procedure is going to apply.

 Prepare a fallback plan